rollbar/rollbar-php-wordpress/readme.txt

 == Changelog ==

+= Version 3.1.1 (December 22nd 2025) =
+* Fixed composer autoload ClassLoader namespace not replaced by PHPScoper in v3.1.0.

 = Version 3.1.0 (December 18th 2025) =
 * Fixed settings values not being saved correctly when they match the default.
 * Added `rollbar_js_nonce` filter to allow customizing the nonce used in the Rollbar JS snippet.